Jump to content

 The Nerobergbahn started its new season on April 3 and takes guests to the summit until late fall.

-Starting signal on April 3
+The starting signal was given on April 3

 Record year 2025